Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 The presence of a higher number of jewels does not, in itself, guarantee a higher-quality watch, but there is certainly a correllation between higher-quality watches and more highly-jewel watches.
 Watches which do not have jewels on the wheels of the gear-train are subject to long-term wear from the steel "axle" or arbor of the gear grinding and cutting its way into the brass plate, thus enlarging the holes and causing the arbor to shift, which can render the watch inefficient or inoperable.
 Jeweled bearings present a smooth, hard finish which won't wear the way a brass bushing will.

 In general, a jeweled watch allows for more efficient transfer of power from the mainspring to the escapement, which means that a longer and thinner mainspring can be used in the watch, which in turn produces longer running times.
 In general, we advise collectors and watch buyers to stick with "fully-jeweled" watches...
-15-jewels or higher... and leave the 7-jewel "fixers" for the next guy.
-This problem is described in greater detail in our article "The Problem with seven-Jewel Watches".
+15-jewels or higher... and leave the 7-jewel "fixers" for the next person.
+This problem is described in greater detail in our article "The Problem with Seven-Jewel Watches".

 "A watchmaker stole the jewels from my watch!"